 The Neighborhood Connection

-The Neighborhood Connection is a team of experts providing a one of a kind direct mail for real estate agents solution.
+The Neighborhood Connection is a team of experts providing a one-of-a-kind direct mail solution for real estate agents.
 Their highly talented designers, digital and print marketing professionals, and production staff are changing the way real estate agents engage with their farming areas.
 They help real estate agents turn strangers into clients within their farming communities.
-TNC handles all the details from start to finish like list mapping, creative, printing and fulfillment to your exclusive farm regularly.
+TNC handles all the details from start to finish like list mapping, creative, printing, and fulfillment to your exclusive farm regularly.

 Step 6: Tracking & Analytics

-Tracking ROI is king in all business, as is true in direct mail.
+Tracking ROI is king in all businesses, as is true in direct mail.
 Direct mail can be slightly tricky to track out of the gate.

 One piece of the puzzle to tracking the effectiveness of your direct mail campaigns is by using unique phone numbers and website URLs.
 This way, any calls coming through that number or forms submitted from that tracking URL can be directly correlated with a certain campaign.